-- 1.46 As outlined above, the efficacy of peatland restoration measures and ongoing grazing management will be subject to monitoring.
+- 1.50 As outlined above, the efficacy of peatland restoration measures and ongoing grazing management will be subject to monitoring.
 Monitoring is likely to be resource-intensive in initial years, while the success of implementation will require close attention.
-The monitoring programme will ensure that appropriate mechanisms are in place to remediate any failed measure, or implement necessary management, throughout the operational lifetime of the Proposed Development. - 1.47 Details of the monitoring will be confirmed post-consent; however, such monitoring will make use of published methodologies7 and is anticipated to include measures such as: - fixed point photography at key locations of restoration; - quadrats at sample locations, including, for example, assessment of the extent of vegetation cover, NVC community, and extent of bare peat; - assessment at sample plots with regards to signs of grazing activity; and - control plots both within and outwith fenced areas, in locations that have not required restoration. - 1.48 Monitoring will record trends in the condition, distribution and abundance of dwarf shrubs including heather (and including recording signs of heather beetle if present).
-The abundance and distribution of other key bog species will also be recorded (e.g. Eriophorum vaginatum, Sphagnum papillosum, Sphagnum magellanicum).
+The monitoring programme will ensure that appropriate mechanisms are in place to remediate any failed measure, or implement necessary management, throughout the operational lifetime of the Proposed Development. - 1.51 Details of the monitoring will be confirmed post-consent; however, such monitoring will make use of published methodologies7 and is anticipated to include measures such as: - fixed point photography at key locations of restoration; - quadrats at sample locations within restored areas, including, for example, assessment of the extent of vegetation cover, NVC community, and extent of bare peat; - assessment of signs of grazing activity at sample plots; and - control plots both within and outwith fenced areas, in locations that have not required restoration. - 1.52 Monitoring will record trends in the condition, distribution and abundance of dwarf shrubs including heather (and including recording signs of heather beetle if present).
+The abundance and distribution of other key bog species will also be recorded (e.g. Eriophorum vaginatum, Sphagnum papillosum, Sphagnum medium).